A lecture by Elizabeth Fathi September 2021 Almshouses – from Athelstan to the 21st century and beyond. Presented by Elizabeth Fathi. – YouTube

 Navigating the new do’s and don’ts and what support is and isn’t available is a fast moving and crowded place.
 We hope this guide will keep you up to date with the main areas of concern for Trusts and Foundations.
 The Charity Commission response The Charity Commission has updated its guidance in response to COVID-19; please see here for details.
 In summary, the guidance states that: A charity cannot expand its beneficiary class because it suddenly wants to help a wider beneficiary group during the COVID crisis.
 If the governing documents do not give express powers to change the beneficiary group, then Charity Commission permission would still be needed.
 Some of the government’s business support measures apply to charities.
 Restricted funds may, in some instances and as a last resort, be able to be used by the charity facing financial problems but professional advice should be taken.
 AGMs.
 If trustees

-The Trust Partnership and Stone King have joined their significant experience of working with Almshouses to put together two webinars aimed at providing trustees and staff with an Almshouse Toolkit of legal considerations and practical tips for the Covid-19 pandemic and beyond.
-The first webinar held on 6 May 2020 looked at surviving the lockdown and the second, to be held in early June will address some governance and sustainability issues to think about going forward.
+The Trust Partnership and Stone King have joined their significant experience of working with Almshouses to put together three webinars aimed at providing trustees and staff with an Almshouse Toolkit of legal considerations and practical tips for the Covid-19 pandemic and beyond.
+The first webinar on 6 May 2020 looked at surviving the lockdown and the second webinar on 17 June 2020 looked at Risk Management and Living with Uncertainty and the third on 28 July 2020 looked at Incorporation for Almshouses – Why and How.

 Over the years we have been asked many times for support and guidance from our clients as to whether we think their investments are performing well enough, should they be doing anything different, and who should they be doing it with.
 We cannot provide investment advice…however, we can certainly help lift the mists which sometimes surround communications from investment houses, and here’s how.
 Trustees are often simply looking for a steer, a bench mark or a trusted friend when things begin to look a little rough and change looks like the likely remedy.
 Our Investment manager review document can help with this process, but here is a brief synopsis.
 Trustees cannot delegate the decision or the responsibility for their choice of investment manager but the process of choosing can be helped enormously by a good independent and qualified investment advisor.
 However, it’s important to remember they will only provide advice